NobodyPickedThis/Basic-Synthesizer/readme.txt

  1) Tone is still colored, most notable when using Sine.

  2) Cutoff Modulation is choppy.
 Could probably use interpolation?
+Or maybe needs to be updated more often than every buffer scan...?